 An experienced community manager will evaluate their own posts ahead of time to ensure they align with company brand standards and voice.
 They’ll also be more aware of how their words can be taken and will avoid making posts that can set people off or inflame situations.

-Analyze risks.
+Analyze potential risks.

 Limit access and secure accounts.

 I previously spoke about the importance of utilizing a password management tool.
-This is one of the times having one will prove invaluable.
+This is one of the times when having one will prove invaluable.
 You can easily manage who has access to what and lock down all a person’s accounts at once.

 Have a quick shutdown protocol.